ReagentX/glicko2/readme.md

          (Status::Draw, &mut opponent_3),
     ]
 );

+/// Opponent 4 did not play, so their rating must be decayed opponent_4.decay();

 /// Print our updated rating
 println!("{:?}", team_to_update); // { mu: 1500.0, phi: 255.40, sigma: 0.0059, is_scaled: false }